Kosovo and the Gates of Belief

 At the gates of Europe, Kosovo remains one of liberal democracy’s clearest and most inconvenient proofs.
 As Western commitment to democracy weakens, the Balkans reveal what is at stake, and what we should still believe in.

-I landed in Prishtina last December through fog so thick it felt intentional.
-The plane hit the runway hard, tyres skidding for a fraction longer than felt comfortable.
-Through the window, lights bled into the grey rather than cutting through it.
-The airport appeared late, as if someone had forgotten to switch it on.
+I landed in Prishtina last December through fog thick enough to hide the runway until the final seconds.
+The plane hit hard, tyres skidding briefly, and through the window the airport lights bled into the grey rather than cutting through it.

-When the doors opened, the cold arrived first.
-Not a dramatic cold, an administrative cold.
-The kind that seeps through coats while you wait.
-Inside, the air smelled faintly of disinfectant and fresh coffee.
-Border control was efficient, unsmiling, untheatrical.
-Passports stamped.
-No fuss.
-No slogans.
+When the doors opened, the cold came in first.
+Not dramatic cold, but administrative cold: the kind that gets into your sleeves while you wait for a queue to advance.
+Inside the airport, the air smelled faintly of disinfectant and coffee.
+Border control was efficient, unsmiling and untheatrical.
+Passports were stamped.
+Bags were collected.